shaleengarg/FileTransferProtocol/Readme.md

 ******

-The assignment will be done in C++.
-This assignment is a building block for bluetooth programming.
+The assignment will be done in python2.

-Done by:
+Done By
-Shaleen Garg
+Vikas Thamizharasan 201401179

-email: shaleen.garg@students.iiit.ac.in
+Shaleen Garg 201401069